 The Crux is Scarpa’s classic all-around approach shoe, built to handle miles of hiking and the occasional off-trail scramble.
 With a suede upper and Kevlar webbing that connects the laces to the midfoot, you get the snug fit of a leather shoe but without too much stretch—in our experience, the Crux has a lot more structure than the similarly intentioned La Sportiva Boulder X below.
 And while a generous dose of cushioning underfoot means the Crux isn’t the strongest edging platform, it’s a very comfortable hiking shoe and has performed well for us on everything from heinous side-hill slogs to moderate climbs such as the classic Wolf’s Head in the Wind River Range.

-In terms of outsoles, we give the edge to the dotted design of the La Sportiva TX4 above, which grips better to rock and is stiff enough to provide a stable platform on small edges.
-But the Crux’s sharp tread bites into wet leaves and snow, and as we mentioned above, the relatively flexible and cushioned sole is by far the more comfortable pick for miles of easy trail hiking.
-However, at 13.4 ounces per shoe, the Scarpa can’t match the more nimble feel of the modern competition.
-But for casual approaches where you don’t need to carry your shoes on your harness, it’s a comfortable and durable choice...
-Read in-depth review
+In terms of outsoles, we give the edge to the La Sportiva TX4 Evo above, which has slanted, opposing lugs that offer superior grip on rock and better edging capabilities thanks to the stiffer platform underfoot.
+On the flip side, the Scarpa’s relatively flexible and cushioned sole is by far the more comfortable pick for miles of easy trail hiking.
+However, at 14.4 ounces per shoe, the Scarpa can’t match the nimbler feel of the modern competition.
+But for casual approaches where you don’t need to carry your shoes on your harness, it’s a comfortable and well-rounded choice...
+Read in-depth review (previous version)

-See the Men's Scarpa Crux II See the Women's Scarpa Crux II
+See the Men's Scarpa Crux See the Women's Scarpa Crux

-See the Men's Black Diamond Mission LT See the Women's Black Diamond Mission LT
+See the Men's BD Mission LT 2.0 See the Women's BD Mission LT 2.0

 11. La Sportiva Boulder X ($149)